 Understanding this concept and how it affects the workplace is extremely important.
 Your employees spend 40 hours a week together in the same office, so their influence on one another shouldn't come as a surprise.
 What you do with this information is what will make you stand out.

 As a leader, you can use social proof to benefit your team.
 By understanding how this principle functions within your workplace, you can influence your team and shape how employees influence one another.
-My recent post Use These 7 Powers of Persuasion to Create a Happier, Healthier Workplace touched on this concept.
+My recent post Persuasion at Work touched on this concept.
 This article is going to delve deeper into the subject of motivating your employees using use social proof, but first, let's do a recap.

 Social proof is one of the seven principles of persuasion that Robert Cialdini covers in the two books every manager should read: Influence and Pre-Suasion.
 Watching our peers to know how to behave is natural.
 We constantly, unconsciously look for evidence of what others think, feel and do so we know what to do and how to respond.
 Although we worry that we're influenced by marketing and advertising, the reality is we are far more influenced by our peers than anything we see on TV or read online.
 You can see evidence of social proof even in your life as an adult.